mckaywrigley/cursor-project-experiment/prompts/auth.md

 ## Middleware

-Create a middleware.ts file at the root of the project.
+Create a middleware.ts file at the root of the project follow this example.

 ```ts
 import { clerkMiddleware, createRouteMatcher } from "@clerk/nextjs/server";